 Test Method: IS: 427-2005, IS: 428-2006

-This test helps in determining the corrosive performance of decorative copper/nickel/chromium or nickel/chromium coatings on steel, zinc alloys, aluminum alloys, and plastics designed for severe service and testing of anodized aluminum.
+This test helps in determining the corrosive performance of decorative copper/nickel/chromium or nickel/chromium coatings on steel, zinc alloys, aluminium alloys, and plastics designed for severe service and testing of anodized aluminium.

 This test helps in determining the ability of a coat to resist chemical deterioration or staining.

 Test Method: IS: 13630 (P-8) 2006, EN 105-106

 This test helps in determining the resistance of surface coatings (paint, clear coats, metallic plating, etc.) to chipping caused by the impacts of gravel or other flying objects.

 This test helps in determining the hardness of the paint coat.

 Coating Surface Roughness /Profile:

 The proper and effective preparation of a surface prior to coating makes sure that the correct roughness or profile is generated.
 The adhesion to the coating of the surface can be reduced if the profile is too low.
 If the profile is too high, there is the danger that the profile peaks will remain uncoated.

 This test helps in determining the thickness of paint plating, coatings and galvanization on iron steel.